 The German Judo Federation has elected a new president.
 30:28 delegates voted for Daniel Keller in the DJB congress in Potsdam.
 The president of the region Brandenburg will now hold this position until 2023.
 The former president Peter Frese has decided not to stand for reelection.
-The 66-year-old led the federation for 19 years and has now been appointed as honorary member.
+The 66-year-old led the federation for 19 years and has now been appointed as honorary president.

 The new president Daniel Keller said: